BigJk/clai-obsidian/README.md

 {{ .Input }}
 ```

+Now you can run the workflow by pressing the `Run Workflow` command and selecting `NewMonster`.

 Let's break down what the workflow does:

 - The `# CLAI::SYSTEM` defines the system prompt for this workflow.